-Detroit Arts Challenge, 2013.
+Detroit Arts Challenge, 2013-2014 and 2015-2016.
 Awarded funding from the John S. and James L. Knight Foundation to further expand the Cinetopia International Film Festival in Detroit.
 The Michigan Theater was one of 56 organizations awarded funding out of over 1,400 applicants.

 Indiewire Influencer, 2013.
 Executive Director Russell B. Collins was recognized by Indiewire, the leading news, information, and social networking site for the international independent film community, as one of their 2013 Indiewire Influencers.
 The Indiewire Influencers list recognizes 40 individuals and organizations from across the country that are shaping the future of the independent film industry.
 Indiewire also recognized that the Michigan Theater is “one of the nation’s most prestigious movie venues.”

-Sundance Festival USA, 2010 to present.
-The Michigan Theater is consistently chosen to host the Sundance Film Festival USA program, which premieres current Sundance films at a handful of venues across the country in late January.
-Other participants have included theaters in New York, Los Angeles, Chicago, Nashville, Madison, San Francisco, and Boston.
-Ann Arbor is the smallest city and the Michigan Theater is the largest venue of those selected.
+Sundance Festival USA, 2010 to 2014.
+Selected as an official venue of the Sundance Film Festival.
+The MTF was one of a handful of venues across the nation selected to present a premiere screening of a Sundance Film Festival film.
+Other cities selected for this honor included New York, Los Angeles, Chicago, Nashville, Madison, San Francisco, and Boston.
+Ann Arbor was the smallest city and the Michigan Theater was the largest venue participating.

 Kresge Foundation Institutional Capitalization Grant, 2010.
 The Michigan Theater was awarded a $1.0 million Institutional Capitalization grant from the Kresge Foundation; 141 applications from across the country were submitted, MTF was one of only nine organizations awarded.
 MTF successfully met the $1.0 million match by raising over $1.0 million in donations from the community.
 The purpose of the grant and matching funds is to establish an initial $2.0 million Building Reserve Fund which will be used to ensure the long term sustainability of the facility and physical structure of the historic Michigan Theater.